AlexeyPechnikov/pygmtsar/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for GMTSAR
+about: Suggest an idea for PyGMTSAR
 title: "[Feature]: "
 labels: ''
 assignees: ''